-The AC's primary role is to assist the Board to ensure the integrity of financial reporting and sound internal control systems.
-It has the explicit authority to investigate any matter within its terms of reference, full access to and co-operation of Management, and full discretion to invite any Director or executive officer to attend its meetings.
+The AC's primary role is to assist the Board with oversight of the integrity of financial statements and on the adequacy and effectiveness of internal controls and risk management systems in relation to financial reporting and other financial related risks and controls.
+It has explicit authority to investigate any matter within its terms of reference, full access to and co-operation of Management, and full discretion to invite any Director or executive officer to attend its meetings.
 It also has reasonable resources to discharge its functions.
 SATS' internal audit team, and the external auditors, report their findings and recommendations to the AC independently.
 The external auditors also update and keep the AC informed about relevant changes to accounting standards and issues which have a material impact on the financial statements.